A Large Batch Optimizer Reality Check: Traditional, Generic Optimizers Suffice Across Batch Sizes: Discussion

 Ultimately, we only care about batch size to the extent that higher degrees of data parallelism lead to faster training.
 Training with a larger batch size is a means, not the end goal.
 New optimizers---whether designed for generic batch sizes or larger batch sizes---have the potential to dramatically improve algorithmic efficiency across multiple workloads, but our results show that standard optimizers can match the performance of newer alternatives on the workloads we considered.
 Indeed, despite the legion of new update rule variants being proposed in the literature, standard Adam and Momentum remain the workhorses of practitioners and researchers alike, while independent empirical comparisons consistently find no clear winner when optimizers are compared across a variety of workloads \citep{schmidt2020descending}.
 Meanwhile, as \citet{choi2019empirical} and our results underscore, comparisons between optimizers crucially depend on the effort spent tuning hyperparameters for each optimizer.
 Given these facts, we should regard with extreme caution studies claiming to show the superiority of one particular optimizer over others.
 Part of the issue stems from current incentives in the research community; we overvalue the novelty of new methods and undervalue establishing strong baselines to measure progress against.
 This is particularly problematic in the study of optimizers, where the learning rate schedule is arguably more important than the choice of the optimizer update rule itself!
 As our results show, the best learning rate schedule is tightly coupled with the optimizer, meaning that tuning the learning rate schedule for a new optimizer will generally favor the new optimizer over a baseline unless the schedule of the baseline is afforded the same tuning effort.
-Unfortunately, these kinds of subtleties are extremely difficult to account for and must be kept in mind when interpreting empirical comparisons of new optimizers to self-reported baselines.